The infinity-category of stabilized Liouville sectors: Introduction

-Suppose we have a symmetric monoidal functor $\WW$ from $\lioustr$ to some symmetric monoidal $\infty$-category $\cD$, and that $\WW$ sends $T^*[0,1]$ to an invertible object, while sending sectorial equivalences to equivalences in $\cD$.
-By the universal property of $\lioulocal$, we are guaranteed a symmetric monoidal extension of $\WW$, which we will denote by $\widetilde{\WW}: \lioulocal \to \cD$.
+\begin{remark} Suppose we have a symmetric monoidal functor $\WW$ from $\lioustr$ to some symmetric monoidal $\infty$-category $\cD$, and that $\WW$ sends $T^*[0,1]$ to an invertible object, while sending sectorial equivalences to equivalences in $\cD$.
+By Theorem~\ref{theorem. symmetric monoidal functors}, we are guaranteed a symmetric monoidal extension of $\WW$, which we will denote by $\widetilde{\WW}: \lioulocal \to \cD$.
 Let us also denote $\WW(T^*[0,1])$ by $\cL$ (to invoke a line bundle---a prototypical example of an invertible non-unit).